 What is a CDI?

-Please note an FX charge is payable for converting the investment’s local currency to or from GBP when you deal in CDIs and for any conversion of dividend income or corporate action proceeds.
+Keep in mind that an FX charge (for converting the international currency to or from GBP) applies when you buy or sell an international investment, as well as when you receive dividend income and during certain corporate actions.
 Please see our charges and rates for more information.